 The studio is designed to adapt to your process and goals.

 We have a large collection of microphones including AEA R84 Ribbon, AKG C414, Shure SM81, Bluebird, AT2050, etc.

 We use stacks of beautiful tube preamps and fantastic RME interface and AD/DA-conversion.

-Most of our recording and mixing is done in ProTools using top-notch plugins, and mastering in Adobe Audition.
+Most of our recording and mixing is done in ProTools or Logic using top-notch plugins, and mastering in Audition.

 We have resident instruments for your use including: a vintage Fender Rhodes, Sho-Bud II 20-string pedal steel guitar, and a 1903 pump organ, along with acoustic and electric guitars and bass, tube amps, Nord Stage II keyboard, mandolin, melodica, drums, djembe, DTX drum pad controllers, and small percussion.